 What is the Missouri Colleges Fund?

 - The Missouri Colleges Fund is a consortium of independent liberal arts colleges and universities in Missouri.
-All eighteen member institutions are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+All sixteen member institutions are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Why Invest in Missouri’s Independent Colleges?